kevzhumba/cs262hw1/README.md

 - 5: Logoff
 - 6: Delete account

-Typing the number of a command will prompt the user for more information to fulfill the operation's request.
+To start a remote procedure call, when prompted for a command, enter the number corresponding to the operation you would like to call.
+You will then be prompted for more information based on the operation requested.

 ## Client Error Messages
 As you're sending messages, you might come across various errors.
 Each operation has several errors it can throw: